nikhil-mat/Learningmicrograd/README.md

 A simple implementation of autograd engine and neural net a library with implementation of

 1. Forward pass
 2. Backward pass
 3. Graphing function which shows flowing of gradient

 This library can be used to implement Multi Layer Perceptrons(MLPs)

 ---

-#### Might Do list

-- Implement a small neural net with the help of Micrograd with ReLu loss function

----